vk-cs/docs-public/docs/en/kubernetes/k8s/service-management/addons/advanced-installation/install-advanced-fluent-bit/install-advanced-fluent-bit.md

 The full add-on settings code along with the description of the fields is available:

-- In your personal account.
+- In your management console.
 - In the `configuration_values` attribute from the [vkcs_kubernetes_addon](https://github.com/vk-cs/terraform-provider-vkcs/blob/master/docs/data-sources/kubernetes_addon.md) data source if Terraform is used.

 Installation of the add-on is impossible without editing the settings code.
 It is required to set the parameters of log delivery: